Losant/losant-docs/docs/experiences/walkthrough/views/user-profile.md

 <li><a href="/edit-profile">Edit Profile</a></li>
 <li><a href="/change-password">Change Password</a></li>
 ```

+Alternatively, you can copy **[this content](https://raw.githubusercontent.com/Losant/experience-views-walkthrough/master/user-profile/component-user-indicator.hbs)** and overwrite the entire `userIndicator` component.

 Now, a signed-in user can access the `/edit-profile` and `/change-password` links from their contextual menu.